 Among the orchestras with which Janna has appeared with are those in Houston, Indianapolis, Oregon, North Carolina, New Hampshire, Hartford, Madison, Stamford, Harrisburg, Spokane, Richmond, Springfield, Bozeman, Canton, Chappaqua Chamber, Bangor and Omaha, as well as the San Francisco Women’s Philharmonic, Cincinnati Chamber Orchestra and the Florida Orchestra.
 Internationally, she has led the Costa Rica National Symphony on numerous occasions along with many tours with the Delta Ensemble of Holland, the National Orchestre de Lyon, Besancon Chamber Orchestra, and the Orquesta Sinfonica del Estado de Mexico.

-Ms. Hymes’ previous posts include Music Director of the Maine Grand Opera, Associate Conductor of the Indianapolis Symphony, Resident Conductor of the Charlotte Symphony and Music Director of the Columbus Women’s Orchestra, the Cincinnati Composers’ Guild and the I Solisti Cincinnati Chamber Orchestra.
-She has served as Assistant Conductor of the Canton Symphony Orchestra (OH) and the Teatro Massimo Opera House in Palermo, Italy, and as a frequent guest of the Messiaen Academy in Zwolle, Holland.
-Ms. Hymes also founded and served as Music Director of the Maine Pro Musica Orchestra, a professional orchestra in Midcoast Maine that she launched in 2008.
+Janna’s previous posts include Music Director of the Williamsburg Symphony Orchestra (2004 to 2019); Music Director of the Maine Grand Opera; founder and conductor of Maine Pro Musica; Associate Conductor of the Indianapolis Symphony Orchestra; Resident Conductor of the Charlotte Symphony and Music Director of the Columbus Women’s Orchestra, the Cincinnati Composers’ Guild and the I Solisti Cincinnati Chamber Orchestra.
+She has served on the music faculty of the Worcester Polytechnic Institute, University of Akron and Butler University in Indianapolis.